semantifyit/actions-spec/README.md

 The simplest way is when the entire result object is needed as an input.
 This can be accomplished by just linking a node shape.
 See the example below for an action to search bus stops.

-## Lifting and Grounding
+## Grounding and Lifting

 ### Grounding (Request Mapping)

-?> _TODO_ will be done with an extended version of Xquery and Handlebars.
+> _TODO_ will be done with an extended version of Xquery and Handlebars.

 ### Lifting (Response Mapping)

 RML example

-?> _TODO_ Check the Function Ontology from imec Gent for describing functions.
+> _TODO_ Check the Function Ontology from imec Gent for describing functions.

 # Tools

 # Use Case: Dialog Generation from API Annotations

-?> _TODO_ link to uimo
+> _TODO_ link to uimo

 # Appendix